Get exclusive premium content! Sign up for a membership now!

 • Snip into the seams near the armpit to remove excess fabric.

 Want to see how it’s done?
-Then watch this video from STITCHLESS TV on how to sew a lining into a dress:
+Then watch this video from STITCHLESS TV on how to sew lining into a dress:

 You’ve now attached a lining to your dress.
 After stitching the lining and dress fabric together, you might want to press down your dress.